return42/sphkerneldoc/linux_src_doc/include/drm/drm_modes_h.rst

     A bitmask of flags, mostly about the source of a mode.
 Possible flags
     are:

-     - DRM_MODE_TYPE_BUILTIN: Meant for hard-coded modes, effectively unused.
      - DRM_MODE_TYPE_PREFERRED: Preferred mode, usually the native resolution of an LCD panel.
 There should only be one preferred mode per connector at any given time.
      - DRM_MODE_TYPE_DRIVER: Mode created by the driver, which is all of them really.
 Drivers must set this bit for all modes they create and expose to userspace.
+     - DRM_MODE_TYPE_USERDEF: Mode defined via kernel command line

-    Plus a big list of flags which shouldn't be used at all, but are still around since these flags are also used in the userspace ABI:
+    Plus a big list of flags which shouldn't be used at all, but are still around since these flags are also used in the userspace ABI.
+    We no longer accept modes with these types though:

+     - DRM_MODE_TYPE_BUILTIN: Meant for hard-coded modes, unused.
+       Use DRM_MODE_TYPE_DRIVER instead.
      - DRM_MODE_TYPE_DEFAULT: Again a leftover, use
        DRM_MODE_TYPE_PREFERRED instead.
      - DRM_MODE_TYPE_CLOCK_C and DRM_MODE_TYPE_CRTC_C: Define leftovers
        which are stuck around for hysterical raisins only.
 No one has an idea what they were meant for.
-Don't use.
-     - DRM_MODE_TYPE_USERDEF: Mode defined by userspace, again a vestige from older kms designs where userspace had to first add a custom mode to the kernel's mode list before it could use it.
 Don't use.

 clock